linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Stable and Tempered Stable Distributions.md

 Professor of Finance, EDHEC Business School

 Abstract: In financial models for asset pricing and asset allocation, asset returns and prices are assumed to follow a normal or Gaussian distribution.
 However, the properties of the normal distribution are not consistent with the observed behavior found for real-world asset returns.
 More specifically, the symmetric and rapidly decreasing tail properties of asset return distributions cannot describe the skewed and fat-tailed properties of the empirical distribution of asset returns.
-The alpha-stable distribution or  $\alpha$ -stable distribution has been proposed as an alternative to the normal distribution for modeling asset returns because it allows for skewness and fat tails.
+The alpha-stable distribution or $\alpha$-stable distribution has been proposed as an alternative to the normal distribution for modeling asset returns because it allows for skewness and fat tails.
 Recent research since the turn of the century has introduced alternative distributions such as the tempered stable distributions to better describe asset returns.

 In finance, the normal or Gaussian distribution has been the underlying assumption in describing asset returns in major financial theories such as the capital asset pricing theory and option pricing theory.
 In the early 1960s, Benoit Mandelbrot, a mathematician at